rania-saqer/HotelsOffers/README.md

 # HotelsOffers
-This is a website  show  best Hotel offers
+This is a website to show  best Hotel offers

 xampp is simple and lightweight solution that allows you to create a local web server for testing purposes :